CaddyGlow/ccproxy-api/README.md

 - **Configuration** (`ccproxy/config/`) - Settings and validation
 - **Models** (`ccproxy/models/`) - Pydantic data models

+Authoring plugins?
+See:
+- docs/PLUGIN_AUTHORING.md – how to write, configure, and publish a plugin
+- docs/PLUGIN_SYSTEM_DOCUMENTATION.md – deep dive into the runtime and lifecycle

 ### Plugin Architecture

 Each provider plugin follows a consistent delegation pattern: